Sturm-Liouville operators with measure-valued coefficients: Sturm--Liouville equations with measure-valued coefficients

 which is the required bound. \end{proof}

-Under the assumptions of Theorem~\ref{thmMSLEanaly} also the right-hand limits $f_z(x+)$ and $f_z^\qd(x+)$ are entire functions of order $\nicefrac{1}{2}$ for each $x\in(a,b)$ with a corresponding bound.
+Under the assumptions of Theorem~\ref{thmMSLEanaly} also the right-hand limits of $f_z$ and their quasi-derivatives are entire functions in $z$ of order at most $\nicefrac{1}{2}$ with corresponding bounds.
 Moreover, the same analytic properties are true for the solutions $f_z$ of the initial value problem

-Indeed this follows for example from the remark after the proof of Theorem~\ref{thmappLMDEAnaly}.
+Indeed, this fact follows for example from the remark after the proof of Theorem~\ref{thmappLMDEAnaly} in Appendix~\ref{appMODE}.